collectivecardgame/library/website/blog/2019-11-20-play-pass-initial-rotation.md

 ### Criteria for rotation

-* There’s a few things we really want to prioritize:
+* There are a few things we really want to prioritize:

-	* Last couple months of cards are all in the set, they haven’t really had much of a chance to be played with
+	* Last couple months of cards are all in the set, they haven’t really had much of a chance to be played with.

 	* Generally, we’re trying to keep Realms as complete as we can.
 However, if we just included every card from a Realm we’d already be over 290 cards, so we need to make some cuts somewhere.

 		* Cutting a whole Realm will really only happen if they haven’t been supported in a few months, are very complicated, fit poorly with the total number of cards at a certain cost/affinity, or some combination of these.

 		* Keeping some cards from a Realm but not others should be done to keep synergistic interactions, or allow for a framework that can let them re-emerge relatively easily.
-Balancing

 		* Realm rewards and the ability to add cards from a Realm (or even update them) are not affected by rotation.
 Aside from trying to keep Realms whole during **Initial Rotation**, Realms are essentially unrelated to rotation.